dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 Czolg, recognizing the danger of fighting in the open, made a decisive move, opening the door to the west next to Kalinar.
 Immediately, a Drow on the other side fired a hand crossbow, hitting Kalinar who stood beside Czolg.

-Undeterred, Czolg charged into the adjacent room, which appeared to be a kitchen, and engaged the Drow in combat.
+Czolg charged into the adjacent room, which appeared to be a kitchen, and engaged the Drow in combat.
 Kalinar, still reeling from the crossbow bolt, managed to land a shot on one of the Drow, but a painful miss threw him off balance, forcing him to seek cover by the hearth near the fireplace.

 As a bolt whizzed past ADC, he surged forward, his construct companion moving alongside him as they advanced toward the Drow.

 Suddenly, the door to the northeast swung open, revealing two elves clad in dark studded leather armor and garbed in dark clothes, charging into the room with determined ferocity.
 A small glowing globe sailed through the air, striking the wall to the southwest and spreading a thick mist throughout that corner.
 Silvius attempted to intimidate the Drow responsible for the globe, but his efforts fell short as the Drow remained unfazed.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 3 CANON.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 3 CANON.webp" Capition = "The commander of the Drow fortress"  width = "60%" >}}

 With bolts flying in every direction, one struck ADC, causing him to weaken and fall unconscious.
 Oscorn reacted swiftly, hurling a bead from his necklace of fireball, engulfing all the Drow to the northeast in flames and scorching the surroundings.
 Frantically, he tried to rouse ADC from his slumber amidst the chaos.

-Czolg, recognizing the need to control the situation, positioned himself by the door through which the team had entered, growing massive in stature to intimidate any foes who dared to approach.
+Czolg positioned himself by the door through which the team had entered, growing massive in stature to intimidate any foes who dared to approach.

 As magical blasts of light shot across the room, Oscorn and Silvius dodged, but ADC began to glow green on the ground, his condition worsening.
 Kalinar summoned a mass of tentacles, ensnaring one of the Drow and injuring the others, while his cold tentacle by the door attempted to strike another, albeit unsuccessfully.